Klassen realized his passion for funeral service at a family funeral. He observed the care of the funeral director

 serve families with a great team of professionals since he began with The 110

 group in 1998.
-Bryce is a certified Funeral Director and Embalmer in both
+He is a certified Funeral Director and Embalmer in both Manitoba

-training in 2004 through the Western School of Funeral Service and graduated with honours.
-During their spare time, Bryce & Michelle enjoy spending time with their daughters Michaela
+in 2004 through the Western School of Funeral Service and graduated with honours.

+Bryce & his wife Michelle enjoy spending time with their daughters Michaela

-and Évangéline, as well as having quality time with family
+and Évangéline, as well as having quality time with family and friends.

 As a young